All Episodes

 The mother, if she's immature, will often, of course, provide negative views of the father.

-Society has a big and terrible issue when a woman leaves a provider or the provider leaves the woman.
+So society has a big and terrible issue when a woman leaves a provider or the provider leaves the woman.

 So you want to have enough charity that people aren't going to fall into living in the street, but not so much charity that they can make a living out of making bad decisions, right?

-Is it really it's a complicated, it's a real Aristotelian mean balancing act with regards to charity, which only private charities can achieve.
+It's a complicated, it's a real Aristotelian mean balancing act with regards to charity, which only private charities can achieve.

-So when women get the vote, they vote for socialized health care.
+So when women get the vote, they vote for socialized healthcare.

-So women want to make divorce easier, and they want to make the man have to pay as much as possible, not just because they want a divorce, but because it gives them much greater negotiating leverage within a marriage.
+So women want to make divorce easier and they want to make the man have to pay as much as possible, not just because they want a divorce, but because it gives them much greater negotiating leverage within a marriage.

-See, a woman has massive negotiating leverage before marriage, because she can choose from if she's reasonably attractive, I mean, if she's like, I don't know, above a two or a three.
+See, a woman has massive negotiating leverage before marriage because she can choose from if she's reasonably attractive.

-And that's they're not all lining up at the ring, but they're interested in her.
+They're not all lining up at the ring, but they're interested in her.

-And that's just um a fact of youthful female beauty and the mad hormones of the tsunami of male sexual desire and romantic desire.
+And that's just a fact of youthful female beauty and the mad hormones of the tsunami of male sexual desire and romantic desire.

 Men don't just love sex.